Gold Coast Destination Guide

 Gold Coast shopping secrets include...

 - Seafood trawlers at The Spit

 Gold Coast like a Local

 Take a bushwalk to the bottom of lush rainforest valleys, relax in the splendour of cascading waterfalls and admire the spectacular natural scenery all around you in this beautiful part of the world.
-The Natural Bridge in Springbrook National Park is a naturally-formed rock arch spanning Cave Creek.
-Visitors can take nightly guided tours to view its resident glow worm colony.
+The Natural Bridge in Springbrook National Park is a must-see, especially for keen photographers (or Instagrammers!).
+Visitors can also take nightly guided tours to view its resident glow worm colony.

 Gold Coast locals know...